celsiusnarhwal/akebi/README.md

 bun(["create", "docusaurus"])
 ```

-Akebi will automatically install Bun as necessary, but you can also install it manually with `Bun.setup`:
+Akebi will automatically install Bun when you invoke it, but you can also install it explicitly with `Bun.setup`:

 ```python
 bun.setup()